RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Sarcasm_Irony/Systemic_Comment_Culture_Reddit.md

 3. Sometimes comments about a person mentioned / group mentioned that is not the posting subject.
 Such as the posting being about JD Vance, but the someone in the comment brings up Donald Trump (who is not mentionedin the posting in this example)

 4. The idea of discussing people that are NOT in the commenting.
-But are the "target" or "topic"fo the commenting.
+But are the "target" or "topic" of the commenting.

+5. Reddit becomes like Iran and Yemen where public people get togehter and all hate upon an outside nation - Israel and USA.
+A hate-mongering, anti-goodness, anti-comprehension, anti-Malala, anti-education, anti-teaching hate rally / hate *normalization* rituals.  https://combatantisemitism.org/cam-news/weaponizing-hate-how-pro-iran-protests-are-inciting-global-antisemitism/

 That is when this aspect of Reddit commenting culture comes out: